lyteword/chspurgeon-tod/volume-7/psalm-136.md

 He leads thee to thy Fatherland.

-— *B.S., in "The Christian Treasury,"* 1865.
+— *B. S., in "The Christian Treasury,"* 1865.

 **Verses 1-9.** Like the preceding Psalm, this Psalm allies itself to the Book of Deuteronomy.
 The first clauses of Ps 136:2-3 (*God of gods* and *Lord of Lords*) are taken from De 10:17; Ps 136:12, first clause (*with a strong hand and stretched out arm*) from De 4:34, and De 5:15.
 Ps 136:16, first clause, is like De 8:15 (cf. Jer 2:6).— *Franz Delitzsch.*

 **Verses 1-26.** All repetitions are not vain, nor is all length in prayer to be accounted babbling.
 For repetitions may be used,

-1\.When they express *fervency* and *zeal:* and so we read, Christ prayed over the same prayer thrice (Mt 26:44); "O my Father, if it be possible, let this cup pass from me."
+1\.
+When they express *fervency* and *zeal:* and so we read, Christ prayed over the same prayer thrice (Mt 26:44); "O my Father, if it be possible, let this cup pass from me."
 And another evangelist showeth that he did this out of special fervency of spirit (Lu 22:44); "Being in an agony, he prayed more earnestly."

-2\.This repetition is not to be disapproved when there is a *special emphasis,* and spiritual elegancy in it, as in Ps 136:1-26 you have it twenty-six times repeated, *For his mercy endureth for ever*, because there was a special reason in it, the Psalmist's purpose there being to show the unweariedness, and the unexhausted riches of God's free grace; that notwithstanding all the former experiences they had had, God is where he was at first.
+2\.
+This repetition is not to be disapproved when there is a *special emphasis,* and spiritual elegancy in it, as in Ps 136:1-26 you have it twenty-six times repeated, *For his mercy endureth for ever*, because there was a special reason in it, the Psalmist's purpose there being to show the unweariedness, and the unexhausted riches of God's free grace; that notwithstanding all the former experiences they had had, God is where he was at first.
 We waste by giving, our drop is soon spent; but God is not wasted by bestowing, but hath the same mercy to do good to his creatures, as before.
 Though he had done all those wonders for them, yet his mercy was as ready to do good to them still.
 All along God saved and blessed his people, *"For his mercy endureth for ever."* — *Thomas Manton.*

 **Verse 2.** *The God of gods.
 "God of gods"* is an Hebrew superlative, because he is far above all gods, whether they be so reputed or deputed.— *Robert Harris.*